luni, 27 octombrie 2025

 The running time (2h03) is overlong and the film loses steam in midstream.

-+++The Plus'
++++The Plus:

 Great score by Alan Silvestri, reminionscent of those he did for Predator and The Long Kiss Goodnight (based on Shane's script), jazzy and funk, dramatic and menacing where it needs to be.
 For me Silvestri's score is a great comeback to form.
+A bit of 007 Bond-sist swagger, Lalo Schifrin and The Taking of Pelham 123 by David Shire, the percussion points.

 Production values-high -especially the first action scene at the racing track.